frederikvdz/PutinHotdog/README.md

 Browser extension that changes images of President Putin to that of the 'we're all trying to find the guy who did this'-meme

 # To instal locally follow these steps:
-- download the files
+- download the extension folder and unzip it
-- place them in a folder

 # For Firefox
 Go to about:debugging#/runtime/this-firefox